 The referral process starts with the parent and/or school personnel noticing a potential problem with a student.
 A parent may fill out referral forms (available at the school office) independently or in conjunction with the child’s teacher.
 If the district believes the referral is appropriate, the teacher and the principal will sign the referral form.

 A domain meeting will be held to discuss eight different areas to see if they are relevant to the referral, how much we know about the child in each area, whether we need to do testing in one or more of the areas, what tests we will use, and who will gather the information.
-Areas include health, vision, hearing, intelligence, functional, motor skills, communication skills, social development, and academic performance.
+Areas to be examined ar: Academic, Functional Performance, Cognitive, Communication, Health, Hearing/Vision, Motor (fine/gross) and Social/Emotional.
 The parent should participate in this meeting, either in person or over the phone.
 Other participants include the teacher, school psychologist, school social worker and, possibly, others.
-After the meeting, the parent signs a permission form.
-Testing cannot be started without parental consent.
+After the meeting, the parent must sign (especially for an initial) granting permission to do the evaluation and agreement with the assessments to be conducted.
+Testing cannot be started without parental consent for initial evaluations..

-When all of the information has been gathered, a meeting, involving the parent and school personnel, is held to go over the results and determine if the child is eligible for special education.
-If the student meets the criteria for need of special services, the group will then become an IEP team and develop an IEP (Individualized Education Plan) to help remediate difficulties the student is having.
-The IEP includes goals for the student, accommodations needed, and a description of how many minutes of services per week that the student will receive, and where those services will be provided.
-Once the parent signs the paperwork, the plan may go into effect.
+When all of the information has been gathered (within 60 school days), a meeting, involving the parent and school personnel, is held to go over the results and determine if the child is eligible for special education services.
+If the student meets the criteria for eligibility needing special education services, the group will then become an IEP team and develop an IEP (Individualized Education Plan) to help remediate difficulties the student is having.
+The IEP consists of the following pages: Present Levels of Academic and Functional Performance, Goals, Accommodations, Assessments, and Educational Services/Placement which describes how many minutes of services per week the student will receive, and where those services will be provided.
+Once the parent signs the paperwork placing their child into Special Education, the plan may go into effect, without parent consent on initial placement, their child cannot receive special education services.
 The IEP team meets at least once per year.
-Every three years, the child has to be reevaluated to see if he or she is still eligible for special education help.
+Every three years, the child has to be reevaluated to see if he or she is still eligible for special education services.

 At least yearly, and more often if requested by the parent, the special education office sends out a copy of a document furnished by the Illinois State Board of Education.
 Commonly referred to as Parent Rights, it is called an Explanation of Procedural Safeguards.